frame-lang/frame-docs/intermediate_frame/hsm.rst

 that supports hierarchy is known as a **Hierarchical State Machine (HSM)**.

-Hierarchy is useful for factoring common behavior between states into a parent, thus normalizing the implemenation of behavior and eliminating redundancy in the system.
+Hierarchy is useful for factoring common behavior between states into a parent, thus normalizing the implementation of behavior and eliminating redundancy in the system.
 In an HSM, when
 changes are made to the shared behavior there is a single place to make the modification.

 Parent-child relationships are established between states using the **dispatch operator =>**.
 We